Keyboard shortcuts

 What is the Orange Paper?

-The Orange Paper is a complete mathematical specification of Bitcoin’s consensus protocol, extracted from Bitcoin Core using AI-assisted analysis.
+The Orange Paper is a complete mathematical specification of Bitcoin’s consensus protocol, produced from analysis of the widely deployed implementation using AI-assisted extraction.
 It serves as the “intermediate representation” (IR) in BLVM’s compiler-like architecture.
-It enables safe alternative implementations by providing formal, verifiable consensus rules that can be mathematically proven correct.
+The implementation is validated against this spec (not generated from it). blvm-consensus implements those rules with tests, review, and BLVM Specification Lock proofs on spec-locked code.

 How does formal verification work in BLVM?